About the BS in Community Health

 The best of both worlds, a professional degree program with strong science background for the ultimate undergraduate degree experience.
-The Clinical Science concentration prepares students for post-graduate clinical training in a health profession field such as medicine, dentistry, nursing, optometry, occupational and physical therapy, and pharmacy.
+A frequent choice for pre-med students, the Clinical Science concentration prepares students for post-graduate clinical training in a health profession field such as medicine, dentistry, nursing, optometry, occupational and physical therapy, and pharmacy.
 This concentration provides students the flexibility to design their curriculum to satisfy prerequisites for these programs.
 Students choosing this option are encouraged to check coursework requirements for their desired health profession because such requirements vary.

 Degree requirements are designated by the academic year during which they were published in the University Catalog.
 Students are responsible for meeting the degree requirements that were stipulated in the catalog at the time of enrollment into the program.
 Links for degree requirements from previous academic years can be found in the archive of undergraduate catalogs.